-In accordance with the Articles of Associations and the organizational regulations of Sika AG, the Nomination and Compensation Committee is composed of three members of the Board of Directors that are elected individually by the Annual General Meeting for a period of one year.
-Since the Annual General Meeting of 2016, Mr. Frits van Dijk (Chairman), Mr. Urs Burkard and Mr. Daniel Sauter are members of the Nomination and Compensation Committee.
+In accordance with the Articles of Association and the organizational regulations of Sika AG, the Nomination and Compensation Committee is composed of three members of the Board of Directors that are elected individually by the Annual General Meeting for a period of one year.
+At the Annual General Meeting 2018, Mr. Frits van Dijk (Chairman), Mr. Urs Burkard and Mr. Daniel Sauter were re-elected members of the Nomination and Compensation Committee.
+At the Extraordinary General Meeting, Mr. Justin Howell was elected as a new member of the Board of Directors and of the Nomination and Compensation Committee, while Mr. Urs Burkard stepped down.

-It is the responsibility of the Nomination and Compensation Committee to:
+It is the responsibility of the Nomination and Compensation Committee to

-- review and determine the compensation policy, including the principles for the variable compensation and shareholding programs according to the provisions specified in the Articles of Association; - propose to the Board of Directors the maximum aggregate amounts of compensation of the Board of Directors and of Group Management to be submitted to the shareholders vote at the Annual General Meeting; - propose to the Board of Directors the compensation level for the members of the Board of Directors, the CEO and the other members of the Group Management, within the maximum aggregate compensation amounts approved by the Annual General Meeting; - provide the Board of Directors with a performance assessment of the CEO and of the other members of Group Management, together with a recommendation for the short-term and long-term incentives to be awarded to them based on their individual performance and the performance of the company; - propose to the Board of Directors the Compensation Report; - prepare the succession planning of the CEO and other members of Group Management, and propose to the Board of Directors the appointment of new members of Group Management.
+- review and determine the compensation policy, including the principles for variable compensation and shareholding programs according to the provisions specified in the Articles of Association; - propose to the Board of Directors the maximum aggregate amounts of compensation of the Board of Directors and of Group Management to be submitted to the shareholders vote at the Annual General Meeting; - propose to the Board of Directors the compensation level for the members of the Board of Directors, the CEO, and the other members of Group Management, within the maximum aggregate compensation amounts approved by the Annual General Meeting; - provide the Board of Directors with a performance assessment of the CEO and of the other members of Group Management, together with a recommendation for the short-term and long-term incentives to be awarded to each of them based on their individual performance and the performance of the company; - propose to the Board of Directors the Compensation Report; - prepare the succession planning of the CEO and other members of Group Management, and propose to the Board of Directors the appointment of new members of Group Management.